bitsbard/bitsbard/README.md

-This GIF visualizes the core transformation of the Hopf fibration in 3D space.
-This is a project dedicated to mathematical beauty.
+This GIF was made from a project I dedicated to mathematical beauty.
 View the entire transformation [here](https://youtu.be/TeCymRuSaKE)

 ![Hopf Fibration](./hopf_fibration.gif)